cscully-allison/data-ensemble-interview-artifacts/Codes.md

 - P7
 - P8 (metadata stated, perf data implied), also draws a plot of the results
 - P9 (implied, mentions metadata fields and time)
-- P10 (after adding another field ot the metadata list)
+- P10 (after adding another field to the metadata list)

   ### misses metadata